colinlienard/sv-router/docs/guide/common/preloading.md

 # Preloading

-Preloading is a technique that allows you to load the next page in the background while the user is interacting with the current page.
-This can significantly reduce the perceived loading time of the next page.
+Preloading loads the next page in the background while users interact with the current page.
+This technique significantly reduces perceived loading times when users navigate to the preloaded page.

-For preloading to work, you need to first code-split the route you want to preload.
-See the [code-splitting](../code-based/code-splitting.md) guide for more information.
+For preloading to work effectively, you must first implement code splitting for the route you want to preload.
+See the [code-splitting guide](../code-based/code-splitting.md) for implementation details.

-You can add a `data-preload` attribute to an anchor to preload the route when the user hovers over the link:
+To enable preloading, simply add a `data-preload` attribute to the link that triggers navigation:

 ```svelte
 <a href="/about" data-preload>About</a>
 ```

+When users hover over this link, the About page component will begin loading in the background, ensuring it's ready (or nearly ready) by the time they click.